-Note 1-Background
+Note 1 - Background

-Embecta Corp. ("Embecta" or the "Company") is a leading global medical device company focused on providing solutions to improve the health and well-being of people living with diabetes.
+Embecta Corp. ("Embecta" or the "Company") is a leading global medical device company focused on providing solutions to improve the health and wellbeing of people living with diabetes.
 The Company has a broad portfolio of marketed products, including a variety of pen needles, syringes and safety devices, which are complemented by a proprietary digital application designed to assist people with managing their diabetes.
-The Company primarily sells products to wholesalers and distributors that sell to retail and institutional channels who in turn sell to patients.
+The Company primarily sells products to wholesalers and distributors that sell to retail and institutional channels who in turn sell to patients or use the products to deliver insulin injections to patients.